Uniswap/foundry-template/CONTRIBUTING.md

 - Bug fixes must have a corresponding test that fails without the fix
 - The PR must be approved by at least one maintainer
   - The PR must be approved by 2+ maintainers if the PR is a new feature or > 100 LOC changed
+- The PR must be squash merged into a single commit

 ## Code Practices